 Municipalities provided lists of projects in order of priority, and some listed additional details on their projects and priorities.
-This information is reflected in the "Mitigation Action" tables for municipalities that responded.
+This information is reflected in the "Mitigation Action" tables under Element C5 for municipalities that responded.
+The objective of mitigation actions is to reduce long-term risk from natural hazards selected for profiling in this Plan using a related ranking scheme detailed in Element B1, "Rating of Natural Hazards."